fbpx

 2. Make it a habit to collect receipts and invoices for business transactions as well as receipts and invoices for any cash transactions.
 Better even, no matter how small your small business: Use separate bank accounts for private and business purposes – Even if you’re a “one (wo)man show”.

 3. You’ll also need to keep track of how much GST you’re collecting on sales, and how much you have spent on purchases.
-You won’t need to submit tax invoices when you lodge your BAS, but you should have the ready as the ATO may ask to see them later.
+You won’t need to submit tax invoices when you lodge your BAS, but you should have them ready as the ATO may ask to see them later.

 4. Because your BAS may also be used for other tax reasons, you will need to provide extra information about your business, its income, and any employees you may have.
 Learn more on the ATO business activity statements page.

-5. If you’re using Xero, an online accounting software, you should run the Bank Reconciliation Summary, to check if your actual bank balance and the balance of the bank account in Xero match.
+5. If you’re using Xero, an online accounting software, you should run the Bank Reconciliation Summary to check if your actual bank balance and the balance of the bank account in Xero match.
 If your balances don’t match, run the report to check for missing, deleted or duplicated transactions.

 6. Once you have completed the BAS, keep your records up to date with new information.
-You can choose to mail a hard copy to the ATO or file your BAS online through the ATO portal, or to make your life easier: Have your tax agent lodge it for you.
+You can choose to mail a hard copy to the ATO or file your BAS online through the ATO portal, or to make your life easier, Have your tax agent lodge it for you.

-7. Last but not least: Make sure you pay what you owe on time or alternatively, make arrangements with the ATO for a payment plan.
+7. Last but not least, Make sure you pay what you owe on time, or alternatively, make arrangements with the ATO for a payment plan.

 BAS Due Dates to Keep in Mind

-You should take lodging and paying your tax in a timely manner very seriously.
-When and how to pay your tax, is displayed on your business activity statement.
+You should take lodging and paying your taxes in a timely manner very seriously.
+When and how to pay your taxes are displayed on your business activity statement.
 Should the due date fall on a weekend or public holiday, you have until the next business day to lodge and pay.
-We recommend setting calendar reminders on your phone for lodgment key dates, using the ATO app.
-A registered tax or BAS agent can help you lodge your activity statements.Tip: If you lodge online, you’re eligible for an extra two weeks to lodge and pay your quarterly BAS.

-GST reporting and payment cycles
+Goods and Services Tax (GST) reporting and payment cycles

 • Quarterly: For GST turnovers under $20 million.